 - Copy of passport

 - Additional certificates (e.g. internship, extra-curricular activities): Certificates documenting vocational training, internships, international experience, extra-curricular commitment at school or charitable/non-profit association support a successful application.

 - If applicable, an APS certificate (for applicants from China, Vietnam and Mongolia only).

-Please hand in your application documents by July 15 for non-EU applicants (possibly later by individual arrangement) and September 15 for EU applicants.
+Please hand in your application documents by July 15 for non-EU applicants (possibly later, depending on the visa process of your home country) and September 15 for EU applicants.

 You can find more detailed information regarding the application documents on our Bachelor admissions page for international applicants.

 Once you have successfully completed all courses at the end of the foundation year, an assessment exam will be held.
 The exam will determine whether you have reached the required knowledge and language proficiency in order to start your preferred Bachelor study program the following year.
 During the foundation year we will prepare you for the assessment exam.
 Passing the exam will allow you to study the corresponding subject in our Bachelor programs.